servicetitan/Stl.Fusion.Samples/docs/tutorial/Part03.md

 * Nevertheless, the computed instance was created, which in turn enabled it to capture the dependencies that were "used" during the execution - namely, other computed instances accessed there.
-* The "wrapper" logic behind computed services doesn't create a new instance every time you call the method - it does something that's a bit more complex:
+* The "wrapper" logic behind compute service doesn't create a new instance every time you call the method - it does something that's a bit more complex:
   1. It transforms the method call arguments (including `this`, i.e. the service instance itself) into a `ComputedInput` instance - an object allowing to identify